FabDonRixos/Awesome-Arts/README.md

 See [`License`](LICENSE) for details.

 # `🤝` Contributing to `Awesome-Arts`
-Contributions are very welcomed, and you can contribute in many diffrent ways:
+Contributions are very welcomed, and you can contribute in many different ways:
 - Contribute to the Project by creating your own Components.
 - Contribute to the Project by giving others ideas for what to implement next.
 - Contribute to the Project by Reporting Bugs.